-BofA Merrill Lynch Fund Manager Survey Finds Investors Positioning For China Slowdown and Low Inflation
+BofA Merrill Lynch Fund Manager Survey Finds Investors Increasingly Bullish as Global Economy Regains Growth Path

 Survey of Fund Managers

-An overall total of 231 panelists with US$661 billion of assets under management participated in the survey from 3 May to 9 May.
-A total of 177 managers, managing US$517 billion, participated in the global survey.
-A total of 109 managers, managing US$248 billion, participated in the regional surveys.
+An overall total of 254 panelists with US$754 billion of assets under management participated in the survey from 4 January to 10 January.
+A total of 190 managers, managing US$586 billion, participated in the global survey.
+A total of 131 managers, managing US$323 billion, participated in the regional surveys.
 The survey was conducted by BofA Merrill Lynch Research with the help of market research company TNS.
 Through its international network in more than 50 countries, TNS provides market information services in over 80 countries to national and multi-national organizations.
 It is ranked as the fourth-largest market information group in the world.

 BofA Merrill Lynch Global Research

 The BofA Merrill Lynch Global Research franchise covers nearly 3,500 stocks and 1,100 credits globally and ranks in the top tier in many external surveys.
-Most recently, the group was named Top Global Research Firm of 2012 by Institutional Investor magazine; No. 1 in the 2012 Institutional Investor All-Asia survey for the second consecutive year; No. 2 in the 2013 Institutional Investor All-Japan survey for the second consecutive year and No. 2 in the 2012 All-China, All-Europe and All-Latin America surveys; and No. 3 in the 2012 Institutional Investor All-America survey.
-The group was also named No. 2 in the 2012 Institutional Investor All-America Fixed Income survey and in the 2012 Emerging Markets Equity and Fixed Income survey, covering Emerging Europe, Middle East and Africa; and No. 3 in the 2013 All-Europe Fixed Income Research survey.
+Most recently, the group was named Top Global Research Firm of 2012 by Institutional Investor magazine; No. 1 in the 2012 Institutional Investor All-Asia survey for the second consecutive year; No. 2 in the 2012 Institutional Investor All-China, All-Europe, All-Japan and All-Latin America surveys; and No. 3 in the 2012 Institutional Investor All-America survey.
+The group was also named No. 2 in the 2012 Institutional Investor All-America Fixed Income survey and in the 2012 Emerging Markets Equity and Fixed Income survey, covering Emerging Europe, Middle East and Africa.

 Additionally, BofA Merrill Lynch Global Research was named the No. 1 Global Broker by Financial Times/StarMine, as well as ranked No. 1 in the U.S. and Europe and No. 2 in Asia.
 The group was also named No. 1 in Asia and No. 2 in the U.S. in the Wall Street Journal Best on the Street 2012 Analysts Surveys.
 The group was also the winner of the Emerging Markets magazine's EM Research Global Award for 2010 and 2011.